 Since 1994, the MRWA has been a non-profit organization governed by a volunteer Board of Directors.
-MRWA thanks all of its past and current Directors for their leadership and commitment.
-The directors of the MRWA are responsible for planning for the future of the organization, as well as managing regular activities.
+The directors of the MRWA are responsible for planning for the future of the organization, as well as managing and participating in regular activities.
 Each director has a duty to act honestly and in good faith, with a view to the MRWA’s bylaws and best interests.

-Liz Spence Director (Green Acres) Liz Spence works in the field of environmental education.
+Liz Spence, Secretary (Green Acres) Liz Spence works in the field of environmental education.
 She moved to the area of Green Acres in 2015 and joined MRWA to learn more about the area, as well as contribute to the community and stewardship of the watershed.
 Liz enjoys exploring the watershed by foot or bicycle, and sharing the area with others.

 Lawrence Plug, Director of Trails (Herring Cove) I moved to Herring Cove in 2002, and joined the MRWA board in 2012 because I love the river and wild lands in the watershed.
 I am a professor at Dalhousie (Earth and Environmental Sciences) and also bring experience in forestry and construction relevant to the trail project.
 I’ve benefited from wild places and outdoor adventure through much of my life, as a mountain biker, hiker, climber and natural scientist.
 There is something special about moving through natural landscapes under your own power –whether it’s on foot, tires, crampons, or skiis– and I believe this experience should be available to more people, even in urban areas.
 I’m inspired by MRWA’s vision of conservation coupled with a community-driven, ‘backyard wilderness’ trail system which is fun and grows stewardship.
 I contribute to the trails through planning, design, mapping, hands-on rockwork and carpentry, working with volunteers and trail crew, and swinging a pulaski.